 We value our volunteers as part of our team and can offer you a thorough induction, ongoing support, additional training and development opportunities, and clinical group supervision.

-You don’t necessarily need to have experience of support work or working with sexual violence and abuse to volunteer – your personal qualities, views and commitment to supporting survivors are more important.
-Our training is comprehensive and will equip you with the knowledge to build on your skills and experience.
+You don’t necessarily need to have experience in support work or working with sexual violence and abuse to volunteer – your personal qualities, views, and commitment to supporting victim-survivors are more important.
+Our comprehensive training will equip you with the knowledge to build on your skills and experience.